taikoxyz/taiko-helm-charts/README.md

-> This is a fork of [ethereum-helm-charts](https://github.com/ethpandaops/ethereum-helm-charts), with additional Helm charts to easily compose parts of Taiko's stack.
-It is currently **beta software**.

 # Taiko usage

+This is a fork of [ethereum-helm-charts](https://github.com/ethpandaops/ethereum-helm-charts), with additional Helm charts to easily compose parts of Taiko's stack.
+It is **beta software**.
+The available charts are:

+- [`taiko-client`](charts/taiko-client) - Taiko's multi-purpose client.
+Can be run as a driver for a Taiko execution client, a proposer, a prover, or a guardian prover.
+- [`taiko-client-proposer`](charts/taiko-client-proposer) - Umbrella chart for taiko-client in proposer mode.
+- [`taiko-client-prover`](charts/taiko-client-prover) - Umbrella chart for taiko-client in prover mode.
+- [`taiko-client-guardian`](charts/taiko-client-guardian) - Umbrella chart for taiko-client in guardian mode.
+- [`taiko-geth`](charts/taiko-geth) - Taiko's execution client built on Geth.
+- [`taiko-node`](charts/taiko-node) - An umbrella chart for a Taiko full node (taiko-client driver + taiko-geth).

 ## Prerequisites